clubdeck/clubdeck.github.io/index.md

 | [![Download for macOS](/img/macOS.svg)](/release/Clubdeck-1.0.0.dmg) | ![Download for windows](/img/Windows.svg) |

+# Permissions

+The app will ask you for permissions to use your microphone (to be able to join a room) and to display notifications.

 # Stay in touch

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app> or follow us on [twitter](https://www.twitter.com/clubdeckapp).